Things To Do In Kadıköy, Istanbul: Asian Side Guide

 Caferağa, Güneşli Bahçe Sok, 34710 Kadıköy/İstanbul

 Sample some of the juiciest and most flavorful kebabs in town at Ciya Kebap.
-Their extensive menu offers a variety of grilled meats, vegetables, and traditional Turkish dishes.
+Their extensive menu features grilled meats, vegetables, and traditional Turkish dishes.

 Allpato Kumir